Compiling BASIC Program Files

 }

-• Set "catalog" to "local"(no need to set "initialCharacter")
+- Set "catalog" to "local".
+You do not need to set "initialCharacter".

 Example 4.
 Multiple build tasks.